nosco/hx/docs/how-to.md

   [:div "I was rendered with " someValue])
 ```

-One note: some HoC libraries in React use *higher-order component factories*
+One note: some HOC libraries in React use *higher-order component factories*
 (or higher-higher-order components? :dizzy:).
 For instance, the equivalent JS
 might be something like: